20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 18. Watchmen (2009) Rorschach Prison Canteen Scene

-Jackie Earle Haley does an amazing job as Rorschach, who has been imprisoned with some of the criminals he has helped put away in this scene.
+Jackie Earle Haley does a fantastic job as Rorschach, who has been imprisoned with some of the criminals he has helped put away in this scene.

 Two blows and a bit of hot frying oil later, everyone knows not to mess with him, and to make sure everyone gets it, he delivers one of the coolest lines ever: